Magician Hire Prices

-“How much does a magician cost to hire?”, “how much do you charge?”, “what is the cost per hour?” etc. Understandably people don’t book magicians everyday so have no idea as to how much they might be.
+“How much does a magician cost to hire?”, “how much do magicians charge?”, “what is the cost per hour for a magician?” etc. Understandably people don’t book magicians everyday so have no idea as to how much they might be.
 But to just want a price on anything without knowing what is on offer is ridiculous.

-So, what is the cost of a close up magician?
-Well, most good professional magicians tend charge from around £450 – £1500 (can sometimes be more in December, especially on peak days) for close up magic, more for cabaret (there are a couple that charge a lot more than this – for instance TV magicians, but they are the exception).
+So, how much do magicians charge?
+Most good professional magicians tend charge from around £450 – £1500 (can sometimes be more in December, especially on peak days) for close up magic, more for cabaret (there are a couple that charge a lot more than this – for instance TV magicians, but they are the exception).

 Like all things in life, you can get cheaper.
 Magic has lots of wannabes and chancers like all professions.
 There is a Facebook group where people post magician jobs on for around £100 – £250 on average.
 Sounds good, but unfortunately the people doing the jobs just aren’t experienced enough.